EugeneDevastator/TextTypeParser/AvalancheLayout/readme.md

 ## Key hints.

 1. Both Enters are higher than surrounding keys, so you bump into them to be sure it is what you want.

-2. Index and Thumb main keys are keys with small bumps to place your hands preciesly.
+2. Index and Thumb main keys are keys with small bumps to place your hands precisely.
 (F and J in std qwerty keyboard)

 3. Upper keys are flipped to be as close as possible to central row.

 4. Esc and Win keys are larger for easy hitting.

+   Here is sample screenshot, mind that keys on the letters dont correspond to the layout, and most of the time their height and flips are intentional.

 ![KeyHeight](KeyHeight.png)

 ## Artifacts

 1. J is duplicated, but most of the time left one is used. right one can be adjusted.
 2. F14 and M9 are used to switch between Cyrillic layouts.
-See ahk script for that purpose.
+See AHK script for that purpose.
 3. MO3 on left side is used to swiftly delete or backspace with left hand.
-4. K and D can be swapped, but for some reasons D combbines better with other letters in down positions.
+4. K and D can be swapped, but for some reasons D combines better with other letters in down positions.

 # Other Layouts